kodarn/Sparsnas/README.md

     | packet 04  | 00 00 00 03 | 11 22 33 47 |
     | packet 05  | 00 00 00 04 | 11 22 33 40 |

-    * Knowning that a number xor'ed with 0x00 results in the original value, we can conclude that the uknown XOR-key for the packets above is 11 22 33 44.
+    * Knowing that a number xor'ed with 0x00 results in the original value, we can conclude that the unknown XOR-key for the packets above is 11 22 33 44.

     * Fact 02: How XOR works when dealing with increasing value series in relation to each other.
-Concider the following set of values:
+Consider the following set of values:
 ```
     | Packet ID  | In the air  | Packet 01 XOR with Packet 0* | Packet 01   ^ Current Val = Unscrambled Cnt
     | ---------- |:-----------:| ----------------------------:| -------------------------------------------